'I am sure that people would not like to know that paralysed officers were being in any way shabbily treated'

 The carnage came to a halt on the 11th hour of the 11th day of 11th month, 1918.
 Later, as the bodies were being reburied in ordered rows, the families of the dead were contacted and told where their loved ones would be laid to rest in perpetuity.
 They could count themselves lucky in one respect: at least they knew where their family member was buried.
 Thousands of other families only knew that their loved ones were missing presumed dead, with most either atomised by artillery or swallowed up by the earth.
 Corpses without name tags or any other form of identification were buried as ‘A soldier of the Great War / known unto God’.

 At the bottom of each grave stone, underneath the name and associated regimental or corps badge, the family could choose a line of remembrance.
 Maude chose an interesting line that, at first glance, appears Biblical: ‘Oh rest in the Lord, wait patiently for him and he shall give thee thy heart’s desire’.
-In fact, this is a line taken from Felix Mendelssohn’s Elijah, an oratorio from the mid-19th Century.
-It is an adaptation of Psalm 37:7.
-We shall never know the reasoning behind Maude’s choice, but one can assume that Mendelssohn would have been known to Alf and was maybe one of his favourites.
+In fact, this is a line taken from Felix Mendelssohn’s Elijah, an oratorio from the mid-19th Century and an adaptation of Psalm 37:7.
+We shall never know the reasoning behind Maude’s choice, but one can assume Mendelssohn would have been known to Alf and was maybe this piece was one of his favourites.
 The section quoted also refers to Elijah’s flight into the wilderness after defeating the followers of Baal and Asherah.
 Suffering greatly, he asks God to kill him but is instead sent an angel who gives him food and sustenance.
 Did Maude think that Alf, like Elijah, had suffered in the wilderness?

 Maude had probably been running Alf’s shops while he was away and now he was gone forever.
 It must have been a daunting prospect for her as this was still an age when mainstream society believed a woman’s place was at home.
 Fortunately, she would have had help from other family members, while my grandfather recalled that Joe Cooper was on hand, probably looking after any remaining interests Alf’s estate might have had in Coliseum.
 Nonetheless, the learning curve for Maude must have been steep and her time and energy were dedicated to keeping the family afloat.
-Ron and Les, although still young boys, were sent to a boarding school.
-Les latter revealed this to be a soul-destroying experience that stayed with him throughout his life.
+Ron and Les, although still young boys, were sent to a boarding school and Les latter revealed this to be a soul-destroying experience that stayed with him throughout his life.

 Worse still, the family fell into financial difficulty almost ten years later.
 According to Les, a small fortune was lost following the Great Crash of 1929 and during Great Depression of the early 1930s.
 If true, it could have hardly come at a worse time as Cooper Brothers had gone bust in 1927, owing £20,000 in liabilities, a hefty sum for the time.
 The record companies were wound up in the subsequent liquidation, including Coliseum and anything Alf’s estate might have invested in or been owed.
 Perhaps it was this and not the Crash to which Les referred and that he had mistakenly fused the two events together.
 Maude was able to retain a shop in the early 1930s, which Les took over when he was old enough.
 It says something of his abilities that he succeeded in making it a success despite his youth.
 He also met his future wife, Joan, when she came in one day looking to buy some goods.
 Les asked her for a date and the rest, as they say, is history.
 However, there is a sobering irony here: this twist of fate, to which my mother, brother and I all owe our existence, was only possible because Les was running the shop due to Alf’s death.